 In recognition of Black History Month

-in February, schools in the Halton District School Board have planned events and initiatives to celebrate and honour the contributions of Black Canadians, past and present.
+in February, schools in the Halton District School Board have planned virtual initiatives to celebrate and honour the contributions of Black Canadians, past and present.

-Some of the events taking place at Halton schools to celebrate Black History Month include:
+Some of the virtual events taking place to celebrate Black History Month include:

-Celebrating Black History Month aligns with the Equity and Well-being goals contained in the Halton District School Board’s Multi-Year Plan.
-The goal is to ensure every student learns in a respectful culture of high expectations that values diversity, and that students will see themselves reflected in their learning.
+Celebrating Black History Month aligns with the Equity and Well-Being goals outlined in the Halton District School Board’s Multi-Year Plan.
+The goal is to champion supportive and inclusive practices to ensure equitable access to positive opportunities and outcomes for all.

 For additional information, contact: